 It was 1956 and the little girl from his home county knew the way into Walker’s heart.

 “In true Dolly style, she would find a way to be heard.
-She showed her initiative and drive by walking up to Cas Walker and telling him that she wanted to work for him,” according to dollyparton.com.
+She showed her initiative by walking up to Cas Walker and telling him that she wanted to work for him,” according to dollyparton.com.

 “Because of her bold determination, Walker couldn’t resist.
 Dolly had landed her first radio and television gig at the age of 10 before her family even owned a television.”